dojo/docs/dojox/gfx.rst

     Coordinates of a text anchor.
 Defaults: 0, 0.

   text
-    A string of characters you want to show aligned to the anchor poistion.
+    A string of characters you want to show aligned to the anchor position.
 Default: "".

   align
     An alignment of a text in regards to the anchor position: